top of page

 It's the foundation on which every other safety decision rests, from PPE selection to approach boundaries and safe work procedures.

 Between arc flash studies, your equipment doesn't pause.
 Unseen forces loosen connections, degrade components, and shift load patterns as production demands change.
-These are conditions that generate heat – the precursor to failure.
+These are conditions that generate heat, which is the precursor to failure.

 Mechanical problems usually give you warning.
 You hear them.
 You feel them.